Leesburg, Virginia: History

 Prior to European settlement, the area around Leesburg was occupied by various Native American tribes.

+17th century

-John Lederer (1670) testified that the entire Piedmont region had once been occupied by the "Tacci, alias Dogi", but that the Siouan tribes, driven from the northwest, had occupied it for 400 years.
+In 1670, John Lederer (1670) testified that the entire Piedmont region had once been occupied by the "Tacci, alias Dogi", but that the Siouan tribes, driven from the northwest, had occupied it for 400 years.

 In 1699, the Algonquian Piscataway (Conoy) moved to an island in the Potomac in the environs of Leesburg, and were there when the first known Europeans visited what is now Loudoun County.

+18th century

-What would become known as the Old Carolina Road (present day U.S. Route 15) was a major route of travel between north and south for Native tribes.
-According to local historians, a pitched battle was fought near present Leesburg between the warring Catawba and Lenape tribes, neither of whom lived in the area.
+What later became Old Carolina Road and is present-day U.S. Route 15 was a major route of travel between north and south for Native tribes.
+According to local historians, a pitched battle was fought near present-day Leesburg between the warring Catawba and Lenape tribes, neither of whom lived in the area.

 A war party of Lenape had traveled from their home in New Jersey and neighboring regions, all the way to South Carolina to inflict a blow on their distant enemies, the Catawba.
-As they were returning northward, a party of Catawbas overtook them before they reached the Potomac, but were defeated in a pitched battle 2 mi south of Leesburg.
+As they were returning northward, a party of Catawbas overtook them before they reached the Potomac River, but were defeated in a pitched battle 2 mi south of Leesburg.
 The surviving Lenape buried their dead in a huge burial mound, and early settlers reported that they would return to this mound to honor their dead on the anniversary of this battle for many years thereafter.
-The date of this conflict is unknown, but it seems the Lenape and Catawba were indeed at war in the 1720s and 1730s.
+The date of this conflict is unknown, but it seems the Lenape and Catawba were at war in the 1720s and 1730s.

 European settlement near Leesburg began in the late 1730s as Tidewater planters moved into the area from the south and east, establishing large farms and plantations.
 Many of the First Families of Virginia were among those to settle in the area, including the Carters, Lees and Masons.
-The genesis of Leesburg occurred sometime before 1755 when Nicholas Minor acquired land around the intersection of the Old Carolina Road and the Potomac Ridge Road (present-day Route 7) and established a tavern there.
+The genesis of Leesburg occurred sometime before 1755, when Nicholas Minor acquired land around the intersection of the Old Carolina Road and the Potomac Ridge Road on present-day Route 7 and established a tavern there.

 Despite lack of growth around the tavern, upon Loudoun County's formation in 1757, Minor dubbed the sparse collection of buildings about his tavern "George Town" in honor of the reigning monarch of Great Britain.
 The village's prosperity changed the following year when the British Colonial Council ordered the establishment of the county courthouse at the crossroads.

-Accordingly, Minor had a town laid out on the traditional Virginia plan of six criss-cross streets.
-On October 12 of that year (1758) the Virginia General Assembly founded the town of Leesburg upon the 60 acre that Minor laid out.
-Leesburg was renamed to honor the influential Thomas Lee and not, as is popular belief, his son Francis Lightfoot Lee who lived in Loudoun and brought up the bill to establish Leesburg.
-When the post office was established in Leesburg in 1803 the branch was named "Leesburgh"; the "h" persisted until 1894.
+Minor had a town laid out on the traditional Virginia plan of six criss-cross streets.
+On October 12, 1758, the Virginia General Assembly founded the town of Leesburg upon the 60 acre that Minor laid out.
+Leesburg was renamed to honor the influential Thomas Lee and not, as is popular belief, his son Francis Lightfoot Lee, who lived in Loudoun and brought up the bill to establish Leesburg.
+When the post office was established in Leesburg in 1803, the branch was named "Leesburgh"; the "h" persisted until 1894.